Hindley Street: Architecture and art

 There is a bronze statue of comedian and vaudevillian Roy Rene in the street, sculpted by Robert Hannaford.

 In popular culture

 "Hindley Street", a song by Australian band Powderfinger on its album Internationalist, was written about the street.

 Hindley Street is mentioned in the song "Carrington Cabaret" by Redgum on their 1978 album If You Don't Fight You Lose.

 The street features in the 2023 film Emotion Is Dead, written and directed by Pete Williams.

-The Australian cover band, the Hindley Street Country Club is named after the live music scene of the 1970's, 80s and 90s.
+The Australian cover band, the Hindley Street Country Club is named after the live music scene of the 1970s, 80s and 90s.